tallforasmurf/CoBro/README.md

 * the status of the comic: New, Old,
 Bad (error reading URL) or Working (read in progress)

+* the date on which it was last read by this app

 * after a refresh, the HTML contents read from the URL